A Book Authored by

 I received my B.A. in economics from Reed College in 1959 and my Ph.D. from the University of Washington in 1963.

-I taught in the departments of economics at the University of Virginia and the University of California, Berkley before coming to University of California, Riverside in the fall of 1968.
+I taught in the departments of economics at the University of Virginia and the University of California, Berkley, before coming to the University of California, Riverside, in the fall of 1968.

 In 1984 I moved from the Department of Economics to the Department of History at UCR.